amadeus4dev/developer-guides/guides/getstarted.md

 > Note that we have added the `authorization` header to the request with the value `Bearer {access_token}`, where `acess_token` is the token you have just retrieved.

-The response returns a JSON structue containing the destinations matching our criteria:
+The response returns a JSON structure containing the destinations matching our criteria:

 ```elixir
 {